Family Based Green Card

 One-Stop Green Card Application

-The great advantage of a family-based green card application for an immediate relative is completing the process in the United States if the relative is here.
-For example, if a US citizen spouse is resident in the United States we can file an application for the immigrant visa petition, form I130, and combine it with an application for adjustment of status.
+If the relative is here, the great advantage of a family-based green card application for an immediate relative is completing the process in the United States.
+For example, if a US citizen spouse is resident in the United States we can file an application for the immigrant visa petition, form I-130, and combine it with an application for adjustment of status.
 The result is that the USCIS can approve the US citizen spouse to receive the family-based green card without leaving the United States.
 In fact once, you file the applications the relative cannot leave without permission.
 Your relative must become a lawful permanent resident first, or receive permission.
 This permission to travel is called advanced parole.
 Currently, it is taking about 5 months to receive.

 Preference Base Petitions

 The current waiting time for the F-2A category is approximately two years for most of the world including China, India, Mexico, and the Philippines.
 The waiting time for the F-2B category is approximately seven years except for Mexico and the Philippines.

 F3, the third preference category, is for the unmarried sons and daughters of United States citizens.
 For most of the world including China and India, this category has a 12 year wait.
 For Mexico and the Philippines, the wait is 22 years.

 F4, the fourth preference category is for brothers and sisters of adult US citizens.
 The wait time for this category currently is approximately 13 years, except for Mexico and the Philippines.

 The waiting times listed here will undoubtedly change.
-The best way to keep track of how long you have to wait to use an approved immigrant visa petition in the preference category is to check the Visa Bulletin issued by the Department of State.
+The best way to keep track of how long you have to wait to use an approved immigrant visa petition in a preference category is to check the Visa Bulletin issued by the Department of State.
 The Process To Get A Green Card numbers are updated monthly.
 Once the immigrant visa petition becomes current according to the Visa Bulletin, it is time to work on the next step, consular processing.